-This course is available via Iowa Courses Online (ICON).
+This course is available via (ICON).

 Click here for the log-in screen.

-The Education and Compliance Program has a table top display about the Institutional Review Board (IRB) and the Human Subjects Office.
+The Education and Outreach Program has a table top display about the Institutional Review Board (IRB) and the Human Subjects Office.
 We welcome opportunities to set up this display and hand out educational materials at research-oriented events such as conferences and workshops, poster sessions, training events for new faculty, staff or students, etc.

 - Human Subjects Research: An Overview for Researchers